Wesley Barrow: Western Canada

 Following the success of western Canada tours by his Creoles, Barrow ventured northwest to Winnipeg, Manitoba to manage the integrated Elmwood Giants of the Manitoba-Dakota League.
 He was joined on the Giants by several Negro League stars, but the team finished in last place and more than 11 games out of first.
 After losing 12 of their first 14, Barrow was replaced by Ted Radcliffe.

 Twilight in New Orleans

-Following his brief stint in Canada, Barrow returned to the Black Pelicans from 1952-53.
+Following his brief stint in Canada, Barrow returned to the Black Pelicans from 1952 to 1953.
 With Barrow at the helm, the Detroit-New Orleans Stars competed in the Negro American League in 1960, by now considered a minor league.
 Though the Negro American League folded in 1961, Barrow stayed in baseball, piloting the independent Gretna Jax Sports, billed as "one of the finest semi-pro teams in Louisiana."
 He would hold that post and receive mentions in the press through May 1965, just months before his death.